-- O Lead the Customer Experience work in collaboration with business owners throughout the organization to ensure Neighborhood continues to advance how it delivers services to members and providers in ways that matter. - o Facilitate and chair the Member Customer Experience Work Group. - o Facilitate the Provider Customer Experience Work Group in collaboration with Provider Relations Director. - o Collect, analyze, and report the Medicaid CAHPS, Medicare-Medicaid CAHPS-PDP, HOS, and Provider Satisfaction survey data as well as other journey and touchpoint survey data, to inform quality and process improvement activities led by other business areas. - Working in collaboration with the behavioral health business partner lead, support the oversight of the behavioral health member and provider experience survey process conducted by the behavioral health vendor. - o Report regulatory survey data to the Clinical Affairs, Clinical Management, INTEGRITY Quality and Operations and Medicaid and Commercial Quality and Operations Committees.
+- Facilitate member communications and serve as the primary point of contact for regulatory submissions. - Oversee translation of member communications that are delegated to vendors. - Educate all member and potential members on health plan offerings. - Oversee Member Rewards Program. - Support implementation of new, and revisions to, federal, state, contractual and product projects, programs, and products. - Report new member understanding data to the Medicaid and Commercial Quality and Operations Committees. - Facilitate quarterly, Member Advisory Committee meetings for Medicaid and INTEGRITY members. - Facilitate Member Advocate functions to ensure the interests of members are understood, promoted, and addressed by the organization and the larger health care system. - Lead the Customer Experience work in collaboration with business owners throughout the organization to ensure Neighborhood continues to advance how it delivers services to members and providers in ways that matter. - Facilitate and chair the Member Customer Experience Work Group. - Facilitate the Provider Customer Experience Work Group in collaboration with Provider Relations Director. - Collect, analyze, and report the Medicaid CAHPS, Medicare-Medicaid CAHPS-PDP, HOS, and Provider Satisfaction survey data as well as other journey and touchpoint survey data, to inform quality and process improvement activities led by other business areas. - Working in collaboration with the behavioral health business partner lead, support the oversight of the behavioral health member and provider experience survey process conducted by the behavioral health vendor. - Report regulatory survey data to the Clinical Affairs, Clinical Management, INTEGRITY Quality and Operations and Medicaid and Commercial Quality and Operations Committees.